Psychological Disorders Class 12 Notes

 Formal Thought Disorders

-In the chapter, Psychological disorders class 12, there are formal thought disorders wherein people are not able to think rationally, communicate properly, quickly switch from one topic to another and at times invent their own phrases too.
+In the chapter, Psychological Disorders Class 12, there are formal thought disorders wherein people are not able to think rationally, communicate properly, quickly switch from one topic to another, and, at times, invent their own phrases too.

 Neurodevelopmental Disorders

-According to Psychological Disorders Class 12, there are neurodevelopmental disorders manifest during early childhood and impact academic and personal development.
+According to Psychological Disorders Class 12, there are neurodevelopmental disorders that manifest during early childhood and impact academic and personal development.
 They are characterised as excesses or deficits in a particular behaviour.
 Several neurodevelopmental disorders are discussed as follows-

 Attention-Deficit /Hyperactivity Disorder